Purdue-ECE-32300/lab_book/source/lab_11.md

 with $v_s$ representing the RMS amplitude of the fundamental component of
 $v_{as}$, $v_{bs}$, and $v_{cs}$.

-To analyze three-phase brushless DC machines, we define the transformation of variables
+To analyze 3-phase brushless DC machines, we define the transformation of variables

 ```{math}